An Abyssal Genesis...

 On January 27th 2020, Proscriptor announced the dissolution of Absu and declared the following, farewell message: "After meager deliberation and zero remorse, I have decided to dissolve Absu after three decades of existence.
 Collectively and universally speaking, this decision is finite due to insoluble circumstances, which has led to this ultimate result.
 No amount of time, exertion, formula or fashion can alter my verdict.
 Refusing to further comment on the subject, I leave thee with the following enchantment: For there are bitter waters of Chaos held immobile under (the) ground – And the Sovereigns, who personify them, reign over Opacities and Beyond.
 Beseech these All-Begetters in darkness, outside the circles of time.
 In Chaos’ sleight of hand, the Deep will respond.”

 Six months later, it was announced that a debut self-titled album would be released under the moniker Proscriptor McGovern’s Apsû, via their new signatory label, Agonia Records.
 Since Absu’s last album ‘was’ to be penned as Apsû, (Babylonian allusion) he decided to fuse the album title with his name to form the new group.
-Securing the ranks is continuing bassist/vocalist Ezezû and new guitar extraordinaire Vaggreaz.
-The new album will be announced in late 2020 with the persisted artwork skills of Zbigniew Bielak.
+Securing the ranks is continuing bassist Ezezu (Absu: 2008-2020), new guitar virtuoso Vaggreaz (Possessed, Gruesome) and keyboardist Vorskaath (Zemial, Agatus).
+In assembling the album’s packaging, the band re-commissioned the expertise of renowned Polish artist Zbigniew

 Absu’s closing has evolved into the euphonic hallucinogen of Proscriptor McGovern’s Apsû, finding place in the mercurial Primum Mobile – never bogged down nor beholden to it.
 Animated with the same ineffable spirit of “mythological occult metal,” Apsû continues the inquisitive conduction of soundtracks dedicated to the Void and its reflex: the Abyss.